TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/MLPlanningv2.md

 3. **6 Window-Level K-Means JSONs** (~5KB each) - Cluster centroids per window

 **Total per bucket**: ~95KB across 13 files

+**Critical Dependency**: Stage 6 expects all features from Stage 4 to be numeric (int64/float64).
+Boolean features (has_captions) are encoded to int64 [0, 1] in Stage 4 before reaching Stage 6.

 **Input**:
 - Trained models (90 models total from Stage 5)